top of page

 From 1874 until 1970 Fiji was a British colony.
 Swietenia macrophylla was introduced originally in 1911 as an ornamental species using seeds from Honduras and Belize.

 The first mahogany plantations in Fiji were established by the government in 1935 and then expanded throughout the 1950s and 1960s.
 Mahogany continued to be planted throughout the 1970s, 1980s, and 1990s.
 By 1995, planted S. macrophylla had reached 37,316 hectares.
 Production was corporatized in 1998.
 Today, communal groups own 89% of the unexploited forests and 84% of all Fijian forests, including planted forests; the remaining 16% of forests are privately or state-owned.
-Unlike the rest of the world Hypsipyla does not exist in Fiji.
+Unlike the rest of the world, Hypsipyla does not exist in Fiji.
 There are now over 100,000 hectares of mahogany plantations, many over 40 years old and are naturally regenerating.
 Harvesting began in 2003.
-Extraction is controlled by Department of Forestry, who have a National Code of Logging Practice which was developed with oversight and assistance from the New Zealand Department of Forests.
+Extraction is controlled by the Fiji Department of Forestry, who have a National Code of Logging Practice which was developed with oversight and assistance from the New Zealand Department of Forests.
 By 2005, production was over 60,000 cubic meters of logs per year.

 In 2010 the total volume of mahogany harvested in Fiji surpassed the volume harvested from natural forests.
 In 2020 almost 100% of mahogany exports from Fiji went to the United States.
-As of 2025, the average price for Swietenia mahogany logs from Fijian plantations is currently around $298 per cubic meter.

 Philippines